SarthakNarayan/neovim/README.md

 - We are using lazy as our plugin manager, so whenever a new plugin is added to the `lua/sarthak/plugins` directory, it needs to be installed.
     - Lazy will only load the plugins that are important at startup.
 - We can install plugins using `:Lazy` to show the Lazy UI and then press `I` to install the plugins.
+- To reload the configuration settings just quit and reopen nvim.